scavicchio/easyWaltonTracker/app/templates/api_readme.md

 # API
-We have started working on a free API for developers to grab waltonchain blockchain data.
-The documentation is below.
-NOTE THAT ALL SITE REQUESTS ARE LIMITED TO 3000 PER HOUR.
-Please contact us if you are having issues.
+Below is the documentation for a free API for developers to grab Waltonchain blockchain data.
+Please note that all requests are limited to 300 per hour.
+Please contact us if you are having issues or would like to get an extended access key.
 ## Single Block
 You can use this to request the information for a block by block number.